 Your child’s day in school flows from one activity to the next designed to enhance both cognitive and social skills.
-Many parents focus mostly on the interaction of their children with peers.
+Many parents and guardians focus mostly on the interaction of their children with peers.
 However, it is also important that you observe your child during focused classroom work.
 Please check your child’s daily schedule for Montessori work times to have the optimum experience.

 To help guide classroom observation, we will provide you with a handout that you will find useful as you prepare for discussion at the parent conferences.
 To help make the observation process more authentic, a double-sided window is available that affords parents a view of the classroom without being visible to their children.